PORTRAIT FILL LIGHTING

 Above example uses a 1:1 fill ratio in order to improve visibility of fill shadows.

 However, off-axis fill has its own disadvantages, with perhaps the worst being that one now has to worry about the appearance of shadows from the fill light.
 If these aren't made sufficiently soft, they can cause unrealistic-looking double shadows.
-To counteract this, the further a fill light is placed from the camera's line of sight, the larger that light source needs to be.
+To counteract this, the farther a fill light is placed from the camera's line of sight, the larger that light source needs to be.
 Move your mouse over the selections above to see this effect.

 Note the second shadow to the right of her nose with the "off-axis hard" fill lighting.
 Also note how the on-axis fill light avoids producing double shadows even though it is a small (hard) source, but that it doesn't eliminate the shadows as thoroughly (even though it uses the same 1:1 fill light ratio).